 How does this affect deploying changes to Flows?

-If your source org has a draft version of a Flow which is newer than the active version, there's no way to deploy the active version.
+If your source org has a draft version of a Flow that is newer than the active version, there's no way to deploy the active version.
 Salesforce will only return the later draft version over the API.

 Workaround using API v43